 9. I've been knocked down before and I can get back up again.

 Look back at the times you've persevered before.
 Recalling your fortitude in dealing with past struggles can help you summon the strength to deal with new problems.

 Positive affirmations alone won't necessarily change your life—the way you think is only one of the three core factors of mental strength.
 But healthy self-talk will help you feel better and inspire you to behave more productively, which is key to getting through tough times.

-Want to learn how to give up the unhealthy habits that prevent you from being mentally strong?
-Check out my book 13 Things Mentally Strong People Don't Do.
+Check out my book, 13 Things Mentally Strong People Don't Do.